 - have at least a three-year history of arts programming prior to the application due date.
 Programming is not required to have taken place during consecutive years.
 If the applicant’s programming was affected or suspended due to COVID-19, the application may reference 2020 or 2021 programming that was cancelled or reimagined due to the pandemic.
 Virtual programming, planning, and COVID-19 recovery activities are considered to be programming.
 You may also choose to list arts programming from a recent year other than 2020 or 2021.
 For the purposes of defining eligibility, “three-year history” refers to when an organization began its arts programming and not when it incorporated or received nonprofit, tax-exempt status);

 - have arts and culture explicitly stated as central to the organization’s mission.
-An organization that include arts and culture as a primary and major focus of a larger mission may apply if their larger mission is centered in serving a specific cultural group;
+An organization that includes arts and culture as a primary and major focus of a larger mission may apply if their larger mission is centered in serving a specific cultural group;

-- compensate all professional artists or supporting professional personnel at no less than the prevailing minimum compensation in accordance with Part 505 of Title 29 of the Code of Federal Regulations (CFR)
+- compensate all professional artists or supporting professional personnel at no less than the prevailing minimum compensation in accordance with Part 505 of Title 29 of the Code of Federal Regulations (CFR);

 - apply directly on its own behalf.
 Applications through a fiscal sponsor/agent are not allowed;

-- have and provide a valid EIN which will be verified using the IRS Tax Exempt Organization Search Tool
+- have and provide a valid EIN which will be verified using the IRS Tax Exempt Organization Search Tool;

 - be in good standing with M-AAA and all other federal agencies, with no delinquent reports and/or grant documents.